-It also includes disabilities that happen as a result of aging and even those living in areas with a slow internet connection.
+Also included are disabilities that come as a result of aging, or even impairments due to a slow internet connection in certain areas.
 One of the most important reasons why accessibility matters is the Internet’s increasing role in our everyday lives — from accessing information and the latest news to buying groceries and staying in touch with our loved ones.

 Here are a few additional reasons why internet accessibility matters:

-- Web accessibility is considered one of the basic human rights according to the UN Convention on the Rights of Persons with Disabilities.
+- Web accessibility is considered one of the fundamental human rights under the UN Convention on the Rights of Persons with Disabilities.

-- An accessible website is crucial if you’re running a business because it allows you to reach a broader audience.
+- An accessible website is crucial if you’re running a business because it allows you to appeal to a broader audience.

-- You can avoid legal problems that can arise if your website isn’t accessible.
+- You avoid legal problems that may arise if your website is inaccessible.

-Given the importance of the internet in a modern world, the web must be accessible to everyone, regardless of their status or ability.
+Given the importance of the Internet in a modern world, the web must be accessible to all, regardless of status or ability.

-WordPress wasn’t always accessible.
-Just a few years ago, users who relied on assistive technologies to browse the web had significant issues navigating the admin dashboard in WordPress.
+WordPress wasn’t always handicapped accessible.
+Only a few years ago, users who relied on assistive technologies to browse the web had significant issues navigating the admin dashboard in WordPress.

-Since then, a lot has changed.
-For starters, a small group of volunteers working together on the Make WordPress Accessible Team has significantly improved WordPress accessibility.
+A lot has changed since then.
+First, a small group of volunteers - the so-called Make WordPress Accessible Team - significantly improved the accessibility of WordPress.

-As a result of their work, the admin area , along with the Media Library and Theme Customizer, is a lot more accessible.
-Numerous keyboard shortcuts were also added to the WordPress core to speed up the editing and formatting of posts and pages.
-The
+As a result of their work, the admin area has become much more accessible along with the media library and Theme Customizer.
+In addition, numerous keyboard shortcuts have been added to WordPress Core to speed up the editing and formatting of posts and sites.

-The WordPress Accessibility Coding Standards were added to the WordPress Core Handbook in March 2016.
-As a result, themes and plugins now have to pass a rigorous accessibility review to be considered accessibility-ready.
+The coding standards for accessibility of WordPress were added to the WordPress Core manual in March 2016.
+Since then, Themes and Plugins have to pass a strict accessibility check in order to be classified as accessible at all.

 What is the Core Contributor Handbook?

-The Handbook defines the code standards which WordPress developers must meet when adding their contributions to the WordPress core and submitting themes and plugins to the official repository.
+The manual defines the coding standards that WordPress developers must meet when adding their posts to WordPress Core and submitting themes and plugins to the official repository.

-Although major changes and improvements were made, WordPress still has a way to go in terms of accessibility.
-While WordPress aims to conform to the Authoring Tool Accessibility Guidelines (ATAG) 2.0 , there are a couple of issues that prevent it from being 100% accessible:
+Although major changes and improvements have been made, WordPress still has some work to do in the area of accessibility.
+While WordPress strives to comply with the Authoring Tool Accessibility Guidelines (ATAG) 2.0, there are other issues that stand in the way of 100% accessibility:

 - Third-party theme and plugin developers don’t always follow the accessibility guidelines which means most of the accessibility issues in WordPress stem from inaccessible themes and plugins.

-- The new Gutenberg-editor editor had 90 accessibility problems at the time of its release, with only 22 accessibility issues remaining unresolved at the time of writing this article.
+- The new Gutenberg editor had 90 accessibility issues at the time of its release.
+(At the time of this writing, only 22 issues remain unresolved).

-When you are building an accessible website, there are certain principles set forth by the Web Content Accessibility Guidelines that you can use to ensure anyone can use your site.
+When creating an accessible website, there are certain principles set out in the Web Content Accessibility Guidelines.
+You should definitely use them to make sure that everyone can use your WordPress website.

-- Perceivable: Users have to be able to perceive the information and user interface components.
+- Perceptible - All users must be able to perceive the components of the information and user interface.

-- Operable: No matter what device or method a visitor is using to access your site, the user interface components and navigation must be usable.
+- Usable - Regardless of what device users use to access your website, the user interface components and navigation must be usable.

-- Understandable: All website visitors must be able to understand the information and the user interface.
+- Understandable - All users must be able to understand the information as well as the user interface.

-- Robust: Visitors as well as various user agents (including assistive technologies) must be able to read and understand the content on your website.
+- Robust - Both users and various user agents (including assistive technologies) must be able to read and understand the content of the website.

-Based on those four key principles, here is a breakdown of some of the guidelines you need to follow when building an accessible website with WordPress.
+Based on these four key principles, here are some of the guidelines you need to follow when creating an accessible website with WordPress.